react-native-webrtc/handbook/docs/guides/basic-usage.md

 ## Creating a Peer Connection

-Here we're creating a peer connection required to get a call started.
+Here we're creating a peer connection required to create a call.
-You can also hook up events by directly overwriting functions instead of using event listeners.
+You can also overwrite hook functions instead of using event listeners.

 ```javascript
 let peerConnection = new RTCPeerConnection( peerConstraints );